hasantayyar/hasantayyar.net/_posts/2026-06-01-everything-i-learned-june.md

 I tried to configure Strudel and TidalCycles locally, then discovered that [Strudel](https://strudel.cc/) already works in the browser.

-Strudel is basically a browser-based live coding environment that ports the TidalCycles pattern language to JavaScript.
-Great way to start making patterns without turning the setup itself into the hobby. ([Strudel](https://strudel.cc/))
+Strudel is basically a browser-based live coding environment that ports the TidalCycles pattern language to JavaScript. ([Strudel](https://strudel.cc/))

 ## Music rabbit holes